j0code/j0code/README.md

 I code since the age of about 11.
 I go to a german school, 10th grade.

-- 🔭 I’m currently working on CustomDiscord.
+- 🔭 I’m currently working on a free proxy.
 - 😄 Pronouns: any
 - ⚡ Fun fact: ...